cassiepearson/cassiepearson.github.io/content/posts/NIST_SP_800-37.md

 The National Institute of Standards and Technology (NIST) maintains important publications about risk management and security.
 This is part of its mission to promote innovation and industrial competitiveness [1].
 One of the most notable is special publication (SP) 800-37 'Risk Management Framework for Information Systems and Organizations: A System Life Cycle Approach for Security and Privacy'.
 The target audience is any individual or organization associated with the design, development, implementation, assessment, operation, maintenance, and disposition of information systems [2].
 This document provides a Risk Management Framework (RMF) for any information systems.
 Although designed for cyber risks, the framework applies as well to physical risks.

-Sources are cited below, original article available free from NIST [here](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-37r2.pdf).
+Sources are cited below, original article available free of charge [here](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-37r2.pdf).

 ## **Purpose of Publication**